VladimirJancar/p2p-data-transfer/notes.md

 all packets are numbered, beginning with randomly generated ISN (initial sequence number)

+avoided using class with packets because when making reliable udp connection with file transfer, we have to handle too many packets so the process needs to be very minimal and fast.
+Just unpack, validate and return

 handshake -> establish connection -> new Connection()

 THREADS: